About Me

-But even in my middle-age, there are parts of girl-hood that I’ll never properly leave behind.
+But even in my middle-age, there are parts of girlhood that I’ll never properly leave behind.

 In those parts of my life, I’m a manager and a leader.
 Sometimes a thinker, and very occasionally a mathematician.

-And at the weekends, in my jeans or in my pyjamas, I’m mindful and ponderous.
+At the weekends, in my jeans or in my pyjamas, I’m mindful and ponderous.

 This blog is for those moments; the moments where The Girl Behind can be the most important part of me.